mdsol/farscape/WRITING_PLUGINS.md

 }
 ```

 The config hash will be passed to your middleware as a second argument to `new`, as in Faraday.
+To pass multiple arguments, use `config: [arg1, arg2]`.

 # Extending Agent